ayaazzam24/reading-notes/programming with javascript.md

 #### 1. access content :
 **You can use JavaScript to select any element, attribute, or text from an HTML page.
 For example:**
 - Select the text inside all of the <hl>
-elements on a page
+elements on a page.
-- Select any elements that have a c 1 ass attribute with a value of note
+- Select any elements that have a c 1 ass attribute with a value of note .
 - Find out what was entered into a text input whose id attribute has a value of email.